DataVisHub/gojs-course/lessons/lesson-05-palette-drag-n-drop.md

 };
 ```

-Above code looks familiar to what we did while we were creating the diagram, but this time we are using `go.Palette`.
+The above code looks familiar, because it’s similar to what we did while we were creating the diagram, but this time we're using `go.Palette`.
-To watch the result, we need to call this function the same way we did it for the diagram.
+To see the result, we need to call this function the same way we did for the diagram.

 ```typescript
 //index.ts